edburtnieks-private/portfolio/content/posts/auszra-research.md

 1. __so that I can__ start using the application and learn it
 ---
 1. __As__ someone who is not speaking English
-1. __I want to__ be able to use website and application in different language
+1. __I want to__ be able to use website and application in a different language
 1. __so that I can__ learn a new language

 Quite a few __obstacles __or __intentions __will overlap.
 That's good.
-That means we can already start thinking about prioritizing features, content and architecture that will provide most value for as many people as possible.
+That means we can already start thinking about prioritizing features, content, and architecture that will provide the most value for as many people as possible.

 ## 🏛 Information architecture

-Based on the user stories we can start creating the outline, content structure of our web application, including:
+Based on the user stories we can start creating the outline, content structure of our web application.
+That may include:

-* Top level pages
+* Top-level pages
 * Page sections
 * Navigations
 * Header